Nanyamba Town Council, Mtwara: Demographics

 The 2016 population of Nanyamba was projected at 107,112, in 27,905 households.
 The district has an annual population growth rate of 1.4%.
 The Wamakonde make up most of the population, with others tribes in the district being Wamakua, Wayao, and Wamwera.
 Most of the people engage in keeping livestock and small scale farming.

 Economy

-Agriculture is the primary economy of Nanayamba with 92 percent of Wananyamba farming or raising livestock.
+Agriculture is the primary economy of Nanayamba with 92 per cent of Wananyamba farming or raising livestock.
 Most current investment is expanding irrigation, particularly from the Ruvuma River.
 Additionally fisheries is a growing sector, with hatchery investments in Kiromba, Mnongodi, Kitaya and Chawi wards.

 Governance

 Nanyamba is one of the three districts governed as town councils in the Mtwara Region with Masasi Town, and Newala Town.
 The other 6 districts being the city council of Mtwara City, and the 5 rural district councils of Masasi District, Mtwara District, Nanyumbu District, Newala District, and Tandahimba District.

 The current chairman of the town council is Kapende Jamali Abdalah, with Thomas Edwin Mwalilafu acting as the town director.